af83/ucengine-docs/core/ucectl.md

   - `conditions`:
     Just like `metadata` a list of conditions is created with all the command line arguments that are not used by the method itself.
 The list of conditions that can be used depend on the `object` and `action` used.

+## NODE

+  It is possible to specify the Erlang node name of U.C.Engine with the `--node` argument.
+This option can be useful when `ucectl` could not find the U.C.Engine node name automatically.
+For example, if the U.C.Engine node name is `ucengine@myserver.com`:

+  * `demo` `start` `--node` ucengine@myserver.com

 ## EXAMPLES

 List all meetings: